frappe/frappejs-accounting/README.md

 # Install dependencies
 yarn

-# Start development server
+# Start frappejs server
-yarn dev

-# and in another shell

-# Run FrappeJS Server
-yarn server
+yarn start

 ```

-On running `yarn server`, a Node server will start on http://localhost:8000
+On running `yarn start`, a Node server will start on http://localhost:8000, which will also handle bundling of assets using webpack middleware.

 ---